patagonaa/surron-light-bee/README.md

 # Surron Light Bee / Firefly
 Information about the Surron Light Bee / Firefly and its components.
-These are compiled for the stock 2022 L1e version, however most probably applies to all models.
+These are compiled for the stock 2022 L1e version, however most probably applies to all models (including the Segway X260, possibly partially the Segway X160 too).

 Official documentation:
 - [Error/Diagnostic codes](./docs/Diagnostic_chart_X_Series_lead_LED.pdf)